pylhc/pylhc.github.io/docs/general/tricks.md

 ## Mounting TN resources on GN machines
-To be able to run the GUI or CBNG seamlessly from computers which are not in the technical network, it might be useful to mount `/user` and `/nfs` via `sshfs` using the following recepie:
+To be able to run the GUI or CBNG seamlessly from computers which are not in the technical network, it might be useful to mount `/user` and `/nfs` via `sshfs` using the following recipe:

 - create mountpoints and symbolic links (only once)
 ```